andredewes/apim-aoai-smart-loadbalancing/README.md

 Together with that HTTP status code 429, Azure OpenAI will also return a HTTP response header called "Retry-After", which is the number of seconds that instance will be unavailable before it starts accepting requests again.

 These errors are normally handled in the client-side by SDKs.
 This works great if you have a single API endpoint.
-However, for multiple OpenAI endpoints (used for fallback) you would need to manage the list of URLs in the client-side too which is not ideal.
+However, for multiple OpenAI endpoints (used for fallback) you would need to manage the list of URLs in the client-side too, which is not ideal.

 What makes this API Management solution different than others is that it is aware of the "Retry-After" and 429 errors and intelligently sends traffic to other OpenAI backends that are not currently throttling.
 You can even have a priority order in your backends, so the highest priority are the ones being consumed first while they are not throttling.
 When throttling kicks in, API Management will fall back to lower priority backends while your highest ones are waiting to recover.